prashant200104/Stock-Market-Prediction/README.md

 ## Overview

-The `analysis.ipynb` notebook provides a detailed analysis of Japan's technology landscape.
-It includes data-driven insights and visualizations across sectors like AI, robotics, telecommunications, and software development, offering a comprehensive understanding of the current trends and future opportunities.
+This project explores the technological landscape in Japan through advanced time series analysis of stock and economic indicators.
+The notebook focuses on examining historical trends, seasonal patterns, and volatility in the data to provide a comprehensive understanding of technological growth and market behavior.
+By leveraging models such as ARIMA, LSTM and conducting seasonal decomposition, the project identifies key patterns and forecasts future trends.
+This analysis aims to assist policymakers, investors, and businesses in making informed decisions based on data-driven insights into Japan’s evolving technology sector.

 ## Installation
 To run the notebook, ensure you have Python and Jupyter Notebook installed.
 You can also install the required dependencies listed in `requirements.txt`: